MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-cloud-hybrid-search-for-sharepoint.md

 - SPO_Content
 ms.custom:
 ms.assetid: dc7d1bd3-8ca0-412a-b7e5-f357afa84299
-description: "Setting up cloud hybrid search for SharePoint requires careful planning.
+description: "Setting up cloud hybrid search for SharePoint in Microsoft 365 requires careful planning.
 This article helps you design a highly reliable, secure and scalable cloud hybrid search solution."
 ---

-# Plan cloud hybrid search for SharePoint
+# Plan cloud hybrid search for SharePoint in Microsoft 365

 [!INCLUDE[appliesto-2013-2016-2019-SPO-md](../includes/appliesto-2013-2016-2019-SPO-md.md)]

-Setting up [cloud hybrid search](learn-about-cloud-hybrid-search-for-sharepoint.md) for SharePoint requires careful planning.
+Setting up [cloud hybrid search](learn-about-cloud-hybrid-search-for-sharepoint.md) for SharePoint in Microsoft 365 requires careful planning.
 This article helps you design a highly reliable, secure and scalable cloud hybrid search solution.

 ## What search experiences do your users need?
 <a name="BKMK_what_experience"> </a>